Generic Name: von Willebrand Factor (Recombinant) (von WILL le brand FAK tor ree KOM be nant)

 - Wash your hands before and after use.

 - This medicine needs to be mixed before use.
 Follow how to mix as you were told by the doctor.

-- If stored in a refrigerator, let Vonvendi come to room temperature before mixing.
-Do not heat this medicine.
+- If stored in a refrigerator, let Vonvendi (von willebrand factor (recombinant)) come to room temperature before mixing.
+Do not heat Vonvendi (von willebrand factor (recombinant)).